imabuddha/eidogo-for-wordpress/readme.txt

 = How do I add a problem? =

 Specify `[sgf theme="problem"]` to activate EidoGo's problem mode.
-In problem mode iframes are not necessary nor are used.
+In problem mode iframes are not necessary, nor are used.
 For maximum usefullness I recommend putting comments at the end of each branch indicating if the branch is correct or incorrect, otherwise EidoGo gives no indication.